First time going to Disney World? How Exciting! You are in for the trip of a lifetime.

 Disney also changes their prices based on the season.
 Nothing crazy drastic, but enough that it does add up.

-7. Cast Members do their best to give you pixie dust
+Cast Members do their best to give you pixie dust but they are tired

 Offering you helpful suggestions, catering to your children, making you feel extra special.

 I love when we get pixie dust!
 We tend to give a shout out on Twitter with their name (or their location if we can’t remember) so that Disney can thank them.

 But in 2022, you can do it in the app!
 Head to the My Disney Experience App, click the three lines on the bottom right.
 Scroll to the bottom and tap, ‘Cast Compliment’.
 You’ll see the following screen with a drop down area to fill in what they did, and their location.
 Plus you can add their name, cast member hometown and date of interaction!

 The cast members truly are part of the magic of Disney World, so if you come across someone amazing, please give them a shoutout!

 Pro Tip: you can get literal pixie dust in Magic Kingdom!
 Head to Sir Mickey’s in Fantasy Land and ask to get Pixie Dusted.
 It is SO CUTE!
 The wand has been outfited with a 50 for this years celebration!

 You CAN but you don’t have to.
 We normally bring in snacks every time we go.
 I get hungry on the way there ok?

 We also have food allergies, so I talk a ton about managing food allergies on a disney world vacation.